-There are typically two ways to organise your products: through a flat or hierarchical taxonomy.
-A flat taxonomy puts all categories on the same level, while a hierarchical taxonomy divides categories into sub and sub-subcategories, helping visitors quickly see what’s more important.
+There are typically two ways to organize your products: through a flat or hierarchical taxonomy.
+A flat taxonomy puts all categories on the same level, while a hierarchical taxonomy divides categories into sub and sub-sub categories, helping visitors quickly see what’s more important.

-Apply it to your new channel: Use your product organisation sheet to easily apply it to your new channel.
+- Apply it to your new channel: Use your product organization sheet to easily apply it to your new channel.
 A sheet will also help if you have to go through the exercise more than once, depending on the platform.